 1. Inspect every installed 3rd-party extension

-To turn off the extension you will need SSH access.
-Most hosting companies will allow you to access the server via SSH and will provide you with necessary credentials.
+To turn off the extension, you will need SSH access.
+Most hosting companies will allow you to access the server via SSH and will provide you with the necessary credentials.

-Once you are logged in issue this command to disable VendorName_PluginName plugin:
+Once you are logged in, issue this command to disable the VendorName_PluginName plugin:

 php bin/magento module:disable VendorName_PluginName